lincolnloop/goodconf/README.rst

 ^^^^^^^^^

-Declare configuration values by subclassing ``GoodConf`` and defining class attributes which are ``Value`` instances.
-They can be initialized with the following keyword args:
+Declare configuration values by subclassing ``GoodConf`` and defining class attributes which are standard Python type definitions or ``Value`` instances.

-``default``
-  Default value if none is provided.
-If left unset, loading a config that fails to provide this value will raise accept ``RequiredValueMissing`` exception.
+The ``Value`` class calls `Pydantic's Field function <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation>`__ under-the-hood, but allows for one additional attribute for use when intitializing a new config file.

 ``initial``
-  Initial value to use when generating a config ``cast_as``
+  Initial value to use when generating a config
-  Python type to cast variable as.
-Defaults to type of default (if provided) or str.
-``help``
-  Plain-text description of the value.

 Django Usage